Chris is Associate Professor in Hate Studies based in the Centre for Hate Studies at the University of Leicester.

-Chris Allen is a social scientist with expertise in Islamophobia, the socio-political problematisation of Muslims & Islam in contemporary society, manifestations of hate, bigotry & discrimination, the radical and far-right, the role of religion in the public & political spaces as also notions of identity relating to Britishness.
+A multidisciplinary social scientist, he has expertise in Islamophobia, the socio-political problematisation of Muslims & Islam in contemporary society, manifestations of hate, bigotry & discrimination, the radical and far-right, the role of religion in the public & political spaces as also notions of identity relating to Britishness.
 He also maintains an interest in popular culture more widely in particular the role and function of the media, more specifically social media, film and television.
-Chris is currently based at the University of Birmingham where he is a Lecturer in the Department of Social Policy, Sociology & Criminology.

 As well as publishing in peer-reviewed journal articles, he also writes for a range of non-academic and non-specialist sources including the Huffington Post (see here), the Conversation UK (see here) and Perspektif (see here) among others.
 As a commitment to public engagement, he regularly gives talks about his areas of expertise in various non-academic settings and regularly appears in the broadcast and print media also.

-Chris is a Fellow of the Higher Education Academy, Royal Society of Arts and the US Government’s International Visiting Leadership Program.
-He is also an alumnus of the John Adams Society.
+Chris is currently a Senior Fellow at the Centre for the Analysis of the Radical Right and Fellows at the Higher Education Academy, Royal Society of Arts and the US Government’s International Visiting Leadership Program.
+He is an alumnus of the John Adams Society.

-Chris originates from Bermondsey in London, is proud of his working class roots (see here), enjoys film and cinema (with a particular penchant for horror and zombie genres), has an eclectic taste in music, and is a lifelong supporter of Millwall Football Club.
+Chris originates from Bermondsey in London.
+He passionately describes himself as working class (see here) and is of Irish and Scottish descent.
+Away from his academic and research interests, he enjoys film and cinema (with a particular penchant for horror and zombie genres), has an eclectic taste in music, and is a lifelong supporter of Millwall Football Club.
+He also has a wider interest in football including as a qualified coach, a former member of the Birmingham Football Association’s Race Equality Committee and being a member of the Football Supporters Federation.

 In commitment to being a public academic, the following short manifesto was begun at the start of 2018 as a means of capturing the approach preferred by Chris in his professional endeavours.
 It is meant to capture an ethos as opposed to being a dogma that has to be rigidly adhered to.